 unyer has an exclusive approach and only accepts one member firm from each market. unyer members offer its clients full services across all jurisdictions with a compelling industry focus.
-The organisation has an annual turnover of more than EUR 650 million and includes over 2,550 lawyers and advisors in more than 14 countries in Europe and Asia.
-In September 2021, Pirola Pennuto Zei & Associati joined the international organisation.
-In the spring of 2023, the Austrian law firm KWR joined the group. www.unyer.com
+The organisation has an annual turnover of more than EUR 650 million and includes over 2,550 lawyers and advisors in more than 14 countries in Europe and Asia. www.unyer.com